 What makes Smartling powerful:

 The Model Confidence Protocol (MCP) integration is fascinating.
 Smartling uses confidence scoring to automatically route content: high-confidence translations publish immediately, medium-confidence goes to human review, low-confidence gets full translation from scratch.
-In my testing, about 75% of content qualified for instant publication with zero human intervention.
+In practice, about 75% of content qualifies for instant publication with zero human intervention.

 Smartling’s visual context feature is incredibly helpful.
 Translators see exactly where text appears on your website or app, complete with styling and layout.
 They’re not just translating strings in isolation - they can see if a German phrase will overflow a button or if a Japanese sentence maintains the right formality level.